primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.calibration.min_sigma.md

 ## Calibration.MIN\_SIGMA property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Minimum sigma value inclusive, equal to 1 basis point, or 0.01%
+Minimum sigma value inclusive, equal to 1 basis point, or 0.01%.

 <b>Signature:</b>